ledgetech/lua-resty-http/README.md

 ### all-in-one connect

-This version of connect uses the `aio_options` signature above.
+This version of connect uses the `aio_options_table` signature above.
 For the other signatures see the [TCP only connect](#tcp-only-connect) below.

 This version of `connect` will connect to the remote end while incorporating the